Kristinita/KristinitaPelican/content/IT-articles/How-to-publish-your-package-to-PyPI-2018.md

 	[*python setup.py register*](http://peterdowns.com/posts/first-time-with-pypi.html) [is obsolete method](https://packaging.python.org/tutorials/distributing-packages/#uploading-your-project-to-pypi).

 !!! info
-	If by some reasons you don't want use Wheels, [you can build your package](https://packaging.python.org/tutorials/distributing-packages/#source-distributions), use command `python setup.py sdist`
+	If by some reasons you don’t want use Wheels, [you can build your package](https://packaging.python.org/tutorials/distributing-packages/#source-distributions), use command `python setup.py sdist`

 <a id="Publish-to-TestPyPI"></a>
 ## Publish to TestPyPI